Becoming a U.S. Citizen

 This book is published in the United States, and we don’t pretend to be experts on the complex laws of every other country in the world.
 But, take heart—the majority of countries around the globe do allow dual citizenship, at least in some form.

 Since we don’t have space to provide all of the procedures for and limits on retaining your non-U.S. citizenship, you should look for further information on your own.
 A good starting point is the embassy of your home country in the United States.
-You can usually find it in the Washington, DC, phone book, or find Internet links to the various embassies at www.embassy.org.
+It is probably in the Washington, DC area; or find Internet links to the various embassies at www.embassy.org.

 3. Carrying a U.S. Passport in Unfriendly Territory

 As a large and powerful country, the United States is a focus of public opinion and debate, both positive and negative.
 Unfortunately, anger against the U.S. government is sometimes directed against its citizens traveling overseas.
 There is no way to predict whether, where, or how a guerrilla or terrorist group might make you a scapegoat for U.S. foreign policy.
 You’ll have to assess the risks yourself, based on where you plan to travel and what you observe of world events.

 Of course, if you have dual citizenship, you can always carry the passport of your home country on a trip—but you’ll need to show your U.S. passport when you depart and return to the United States.
 You can use the other passport to travel with—that is, show it on entry to other countries.
 However, if you do so, the U.S. consulate there may refuse to help you if you get into a jam.
 Also, don’t flaunt your non-U.S. passport when you return to the United States.
 U.S. border officials are suspicious of people who carry two passports, and they will probably question you to confirm that everything is aboveboard.